-- are pregnant or plan to become pregnant as it is unknown if Trulicity will harm your unborn baby
+- are pregnant or are planning to become pregnant as it is unknown if Trulicity can harm your unborn baby

-- are breastfeeding or plan to breastfeed as it is unknown if Trulicity passes into your breast milk
+- are breastfeeding or planning to breastfeed as it is unknown if Trulicity can pass into your breast milk

-Tell your healthcare provider about all of the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare professional about all of the medicines you take, including prescription and over-the-counter (OTC) medications, herbal supplements and vitamins.
 Taking Trulicity with other diabetes medicines may affect how well Trulicity or the other diabetes medicines work.